 Such tactics never work for long, though, and can only end in penalization and plummeting rankings.

-The lesson: Stay far, far away from PBNs if you want to keep your reputation and rankings intact.
+The lesson: Stay far, far away from PBNs (and avoid links from sites that belong to them) if you want to keep your reputation and rankings intact.

 11. Links from Low-Quality Directories